 In this study, a fecal sample was collected from each horse prior to euthanasia.
 For the necropsy, the digestive tract was removed and the stomach and colon were tied off for separate examination.
-Gastric ulcers were categorized by reference to the Dorland's Illustrated Medical Dictionary, using grades from 0 to 3:
+Gastric ulcers were categorized according to the Practitioner's Simplified Scoring System on a scale from 0 to 3: